 Columbia College Chicago has made Zoom Pro accounts available to all faculty, staff, and students.

 Zoom is a video communications tool that allows you to host video conference calls with your students, fellow staff members, and classmates.
 Features such as screen sharing, white boards, polling, chat, and captioning make Zoom a robust choice for remote communication, collaboration, and online lecture delivery.
-It is important to maintain best practices when setting up your meeting to allow for a seamless video conferencing experience and to prevent unwanted guests from accessing your meeting, also known as Zoom bombing.
-Academic Technology has created the following video on Zoom bombing prevention.

 The following options are available within Zoom to assist you in managing your meeting attendees and settings appropriately.